Title IX Coordinator and Staff

 Hayden Hanson (He/him) graduated from SUNY Plattsburgh in May 2018 and will be returning to campus as a Title IX intern for the fall and spring semesters this year.

-Hayden wants to help spread and promote equality and increase sexual assault awareness
+help spread and promote equality and increase sexual assault awareness throughout

-throughout all aspects of SUNY Plattsburgh and that's why he has chosen to come on
+all aspects of SUNY Plattsburgh and that's why he has chosen to come on board as a

 During his free time Hayden enjoys hiking, kayaking, playing with his dogs, being a cat dad, and roasting marshmallows over campfires in attempt to make the perfect s'more.

 Essence Hightower (Intern)

 Essence is currently beginning her sophomore year at SUNY Plattsburgh.
 Although she is a Title IX intern, she also holds other positions in KINKS and NBLSA.